How to Move your Local Folders into your IMAP account

-- Start by clicking once on the folder name.
-This is usually sufficient to highlight the folder in the list of folders.
+- Start by clicking once on the local folder you wish to migrate.
+This is usually enough to highlight the folder in the list of local folders.

-- With the folder name highlighted, click on it once more but do not release the mouse button.
+- With the folder’s name highlighted, click on it once more but do not release the mouse button.

-- With the mouse button still held down, carefully move the folder to the name of your account (which typically appears above your first IMAP mail folder).
-In the example above, the IMAP account is called email@example.com.
-NOTE: If the folders are very far apart you can move the mouse to the top of (or bottom) until the list starts to scroll.
-If it fails to scroll you may have to move the folder in stages.
+- With the mouse button still held down, carefully move the folder to the name of your Hamilton account (which typically appears above your first IMAP mail folder).

-- When you are directly over the name of your IMAP account, the name will highlight (darken).
-This is how you know you are “on” it.
-Now it is safe to release the mouse button.
-Doing so will start transferring a copy of the folder.
+- When you are directly above the name of your IMAP account, its name will be highlighted.
+Release the mouse button to start transferring a copy of the folder.

-- After the folder has been successfully copied to your IMAP account, you can compare its contents to the copy that remains in your local folders.
-When you feel comfortable they are the same, it is safe to delete the folder in your local folders.
-Be sure to open a few messages that may contain attachments to confirm whether the attachments will open.
+- Once the folder has been successfully copied to your IMAP account, you can compare its contents to the copy that remains in your local folders.
+Once you feel comfortable they are the same, you can safely delete the folder from your local folder list.

-- After you have moved each folder, you should click on the “get mail” icon (or “send/receive” in Outlook) to see whether you’ve received a quota warning.
-You can also check your quota using the method described above on page one.
+- After you have moved each folder, you should click on the Get Mail icon (or Send/receive in Outlook) to see whether you’ve received a quota warning.

-If you are unable to move a folder because the mail it contains is corrupted or not formatted correctly for the server, you may receive a warning like the following.
-The text may differ slightly from one mail program to another but the essence of the message will be that the mail cannot be moved.
+If you are unable to move a folder because the mail it contains is corrupted or formatted incorrectly for the server, you may receive a warning like the one below.
+The text may differ slightly from one mail program to another, but the essence of the message will be that the mail cannot be moved.